RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

             return SLD, sub_rough

-In other words, as the name suggests, a customXY model outputs a continuous SLD profile rather than a list of layers.
-THis makes it easy to incorporate information such as protein volume fractions from simulations, or to make interfaces that are not describes as error functions, for example.
+In other words, as the name suggests, a custom XY model outputs a continuous SLD profile rather than a list of layers.
+This makes it easy to incorporate information such as protein volume fractions from simulations, or to make interfaces that are not described as error functions, for example.

 As an example, we will do a simulation of a metal layer on Silicon, with a surface roughness that is governed by a tanh function rather than an error function.